amp-labs/docs/v1.0/defining-integrations/proxy-actions.md

 - `x-amp-proxy-version`: this should always be 1
 - `x-amp-project-id`: your Ampersand project ID
-- `x-api-key`: your Ampersand API key
+- `x-api-key`: your Ampersand API key, if you don't have one yet, create one in the Ampersand Console.

 In order for Ampersand to know which SaaS instance to make the API call against, you'll need to provide either: